callmecarlito/HW_3_SmallSH/README.md

 execution of commands.
 ##### task list
 - [ ] what to do if user enters leading whitespace(s)
-- [ ] test handling of inputs that exceed the maximum number of arguments
+- [X] test handling of inputs that exceed the maximum number of arguments
+- [ ] expansion of "$$" into the process ID of the shell ($$ can appear anywhere in the string)

 ### built_in_cmnds.h/ built_in_cmnds.c
 Contains the methods needed to execute the 3 built-in commands: